rockawayx-labs/intro-agoric-smart-contracts/README.md

 2. We then write a function which allows the user to mint an `Awesomez` NFT in return for a payment of Moolas.
 3. We check whether we have received the right thing in our test.
 4. We test **offer safety** in a test by introducing a bug into the contract and show that Zoe stops the exchange.

+To begin working:
+`cd contract-2`
+`npx ava test/test-contract.js -w`

+Do this either inside the terminal.